International Winter University

 - Relevant practical experience in the areas of IHL and IHRL is considered an advantage

-Submit your application at winterlaw
+Submit your application to winterlaw

 2nd Step - Acceptance and Payment